Elgton Jenkins

-Elgton Torrance Jenkins Jr. (born December 26, 1995) is an American football guard for the Green Bay Packers of the National Football League (NFL).
-He played college football at Mississippi State.
+Elgton Torrance Jenkins Jr. (born December 26, 1995) is an American professional football center for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected by the Packers in the second round of the 2019 NFL draft.

 Professional career

-Jenkins was drafted by the Green Bay Packers with the 44th overall pick in the second round of the 2019 NFL Draft.
+Jenkins was selected by the Green Bay Packers with the 44th overall pick in the second round of the 2019 NFL draft.
 He signed his four-year rookie contract on May 13, 2019, worth $6.782 million.
-After entering his rookie season as a backup, Jenkins made his first NFL start on September 22, 2019, in a Week 3 game against the Denver Broncos, replacing an injured Lane Taylor.
+After entering his rookie season as a backup, Jenkins made his first NFL start on September 22, in a Week 3 game against the Denver Broncos, replacing an injured Lane Taylor.
 On 571 pass-blocking snaps this season, Jenkins did not allow a single sack.
-During the 2020–21 season, he earned his first Pro Bowl nod as a starter.
+He was named to the PFWA All-Rookie Team.
+In the 2020 season, he started in all 16 regular season games and both postseason games for the Packers.
+For the 2020 season, he earned his first Pro Bowl nod as a starter.

 Jenkins entered the 2021 season as the Packers starting left tackle in place of an injured David Bakhtiari.
 He started eight games there before suffering a torn ACL in Week 11 of a 34–31 loss to the Minnesota Vikings.
 The Packers placed him on injured reserve two days later, ending his season.

 On December 23, 2022, Jenkins signed a four-year, $68 million contract extension.
+In the 2022 season, he appeared in and started 15 games.
 He was named as an alternate to the 2023 Pro Bowl.
+In the 2023 season, he appeared in and started 15 regular season games and both of the Packers' postseason games.

+After the Packers signed Aaron Banks during the 2025 offseason, Brian Gutekunst announced that Jenkins would be moving to center.